 Stefan Sagmeister, Paula Scher, Milton Glazer and Paul Rand (and sometimes Chipp Kidd, Frank Gehry, Rem Koolhas, Frank Lloyd Wright, Henri Cartier-Bresson, Henri Matisse, Noma Bar, Martin Woodtli) are some designers who inspire me and are all individual design bodhisattvas, pointing toward the direction of design enlightenment.
 I find new people to take inspiration from (constantly learning) and believe in worship is an individual and private matter.

-As mentioned in the section “How I work in teams”, I like to incorporate a healthy combination of group work and independent work.
-When I work independently, I expect to focus on my tasks (generated from client/collaborative group-thinking) and to challenge myself to use my skills to achieve my goal.
+When I work independently, I expect to focus on my tasks (generated from client/collaborative group-thinking) and to challenge myself to use my skills to achieve the goal.
 When we challenge ourselves to either build our skills or perform at or beyond our potential, we find ourselves in a ‘golden zone’ of Csikszentmihalyi’s “Optimal Experience.”

 Client psychology is focused on one main goal: to achieve the success latent inside the relationship between design vendor and their project (whether internally funded or externally funded).